Eudjinn/cleaningproject/CodeBook.md

 Read activities ids corresponding to measurements in training set from: "./UCI HAR Dataset/train/y_train.txt"
 Read subject ids corresponding to measurements in test set from: "./UCI HAR Dataset/test/subject_test.txt"
 Read subject ids corresponding to measurements in test set from: "./UCI HAR Dataset/train/subject_train.txt"

 #### 3. Merge the training and the test sets to create one data set.
 Features are added as names for the columns of the merged table.
 Subject ids and activity ids for each measurement are also added to the table as first two columns.

-#### 4. Extracts only the measurements on the mean and standard deviation for each measurement.
+#### 4. Extract only the measurements on the mean and standard deviation for each measurement.
 In order to select features that we need to include in a tidy data set, their names are transformed according to rules of R using make.names function, as a result we get a unique list of names with special symbols such as parenthesis '()' and comas ',' replaced with dot '.'
 **For example:** *"tBodyAcc-mean()-X"* is converted to *"tBodyAcc.mean...X"*
 There are different measurements which contain the word mean and std (also with upper case firs letter) but in this analysis we are interested only in the result of mean() and std() functions, thus some of the measurements are excluded.